python-unsam/Programacion_en_Python_UNSAM/Notas/06_OOP/02_402_Herencia.md

 `object` is the parent of all objects in Python.

-*Note: it's not technically required, but you often see it specified as a hold-over from it's required use in Python 2.
+*Observación: it's not technically required, but you often see it specified as a hold-over from it's required use in Python 2.
 If omitted, the class still implicitly inherits from `object`.